 Reference style.
-References should be arranged alphabetically.
-Where reference is made to more than one work by the same author, published in the same year, identify each citation in the text as follows: (Collins, 1998a), (Collins, 1998b).
-Where more than two authors are listed in the reference, please cite in the text as ‘Maxwell et al. (1999)’.
+References should be cited in the text by number within square brackets and listed at the end of the paper in the order in which they appear in the text.
 All references must be complete and accurate.
+If necessary, cite unpublished or personal work in the text but do not include it in the reference list.
 Where possible the DOI* for the reference should be included at the end of the reference.
 Online citations should include date of access.
 References should be listed in the following style:

 *The Digital Object Identifier (DOI) is an identification system for intellectual property in the digital environment.
 Developed by the International DOI Foundation on behalf of the publishing industry, its goals are to provide a framework for managing intellectual content, link customers with publishers, facilitate electronic commerce, and enable automated copyright management.